 Peel, core and chop the apples to about ½-inch chunks.
 Place the apple pieces in a medium sauce pan with water and simmer covered for about 10-15 minutes until softened.
 Or place in a microwave-safe bowl, stir and microwave for 2 minutes on high.

 Once apples are softened, add the ground cinnamon and date or maple syrup.
 Allow the apples to cool for 15 minutes and then add the yogurt, oats, oat drink and vanilla extract.

-Next, place mixture into the blender.
+Next, place apple mixture into the blender.
 Blend until smooth.
-Add more cinnamon or date-maple syrup if needed.
+Adding more cinnamon or date-maple syrup if needed.
 Serve immediately, or allow to chill first, then serve.
 Garnish with ground cinnamon if desired.

 Makes 1 serving.